anusreegithub/brototype-website-clone/README.md

 ### Technologies Used
 HTML5: For creating the structure of the website.
-CSS3: For styling the website, including responsive layouts and animations.
+CSS3: For styling the website.

 ### Installation